Arkansas State University - Newport

 Do you have a student loan deferment form that needs to be completed?
 Please review the steps below for processing.

 2. Complete the enrollment status section ((part-time; full time) and credit load of a current or previous term) and approximate graduation/completion date.
 Most forms request enrollment status.
-Also, fill in your name and contact information on the form.
+Also, fill in your name and current contact information on the form.

 If you have questions, please email